sumbach/modern-cljs/doc/tutorial-13.md

 DRY principle while adhering to the progressive enhancement strategy.
-Specifically, we'll try to exercise both the DRY principle and the progressive enhancement strategy in one of the most relevant contexts in developing a web application: the form fields validation.
+Specifically, we'll try to exercise both the DRY principle and the progressive enhancement strategy in one of the most relevant contexts in developing a web application: form field validation.

-Let's start by writing down few technical intermediate requirements to solve this problem space.
+Let's start by writing down few technical requirements related to this problem space.
 We need to:

 * select a good server-side validator library
 * verify its portability from CLJ to CLJS
 * port the library from CLJ to CLJS
-* define a set of validators to be shared between the server and the client code
+* define a set of validators to be shared between server and client code
 * exercise the defined validators on the server and client code.

 That's a lot of work to be done for a single tutorial.
 Take your time to